VladimirTechMan/salsa-format-spec/README.md

 * __UTC.__ Coordinated Universal Time as maintained by the Bureau International des Poids et Mesures (BIPM).

-* The construction "SALSA file" is used throughout this document in the sense "a file properly created and formatted according to the SALSA specification".

 ##4 The SALSA format

 The SALSA format is based on JSON, as described in RFC 4627.

 ###4.1 Encoding

 A SALSA file is REQUIRED to be saved in UTF-8 encoding.
 Other encodings are forbidden.
-A reader MUST ignore a byte-order mark if it exists in the file, and a writer MAY emit a byte-order mark in the file.
+A SALSA file consumer MUST ignore a byte-order mark if it exists in the file, and a SALSA file creator MAY emit a byte-order UTF-8 mark in the file.

 ###4.2 List of objects